devuri/wp-env-app/README.md

 # A Lightweight WordPress Project Framework

 A lightweight framework for your next WordPress web application.
-It aims to provide a clean and organized structure for managing WordPress projects, making it easier to develop, deploy, and maintain WordPress websites.
+This framework is focused on providing a well-organized structure, making it more straightforward to develop, deploy, and maintain WordPress websites and web applications.

 >  **Note**
 >
-> ⚠️ **Work in progress:** This project is currently in active development.
-If you're interested in using this framework, pull requests and issues are welcome.
+> ⚠️ **Work in progress:** Please note: This framework is currently under active development.
+We welcome community involvement, so feel free to contribute via pull requests or by reporting issues.

 ## Features